<< Himmel og Helvete < To krigere | Ypperstepresten > Biskopen >>

 FA.
-The first ascent of To Krigere by Sjur Nesheim and Yngvar Julin in 1981 included Pitches 8 to 11 for the first time.
-A similar line to today’s Pitches 1 to 4 was first climbed by Håvard Nesheim and Tom Pedersen in 1979, but they finished up Vestpillaren.
-In 1980, Sjur Nesheim and Kjell Skog descended from the top of Pitch 5 without bolting the crux slab.
-Bengt Flygel Nilsfors and Odd-Roar Wiik then added the necessary bolts and linked the complete free first ascent together, on their fifth attempt, in August 1992.
+The first ascent of To krigere by Sjur Nesheim and Yngvar Julin in 1981 included pitches 8 to 11 for the first time.
+A similar line to today's pitches 1 to 4 was first climbed by Håvard Nesheim and Tom Pedersen in 1979, but they finished up Vestpillaren.
+In 1980, Sjur Nesheim and Kjell Skog descended from the top of pitch 5 without bolting the crux slab.
+Bengt Flygel Nilsfors and Odd-Roar Wiik then added the necessary bolts and linked the complete free first ascent together, on their fifth attempt, in 8.1992

 The first four pitches are awesome, and make a great outing, and are well protected.